-The 9 best shampoos for fine hair in 2024 to help boost volume and support healthy growth
+'I've found the 8 best shampoos for fine hair to shop in 2025 that'll help boost volume and support healthy growth'

 Tailored towards adding volume and encouraging healthy growth, these are the best shampoos for thinning hair, reviewed by a writer with fine hair

-If you have very thin and fine strands, a sparser head of hair or both, one of the best shampoos for fine hair is an important inclusion in your routine.
-Often designed to help amplify volume, they offer thorough cleansing without weighing finer hair down.
+Most of us know that a shampoo designed for our hair type is the cornerstone of a good routine.
+If you have very thin and fine strands, a sparser head of hair or both, you'll therefore need one of the best shampoos for fine hair.
+Often designed to help amplify volume, these cleanse thoroughly without weighing finer hair down – but knowing which formulas will achieve this is another matter.

-Several factors can contribute to fine or thinning hair, including genetics and hormones.
-I've experienced hair thinning firsthand, plus my strands are slightly wavy, bleached and get greasy super quickly.
-Essentially, I'm very familiar with the ins and outs of a good shampoo for fine hair.
-As any hair expert will tell you, the key to achieving healthier hair is using products that have been formulated for the unique needs of fine and thinning hair, be they the best shampoo and conditioners or styling products.
+Several factors may contribute to fine or thinning hair, including genetics and hormones.
+I've experienced hair thinning firsthand, and my strands are slightly wavy, bleached and get greasy super quickly.
+In other words, I'm very familiar with what makes a good shampoo for fine hair.
+As any hair expert will tell you, the key to improving its health is using products that have been formulated to suit its unique needs, be they the best shampoo and conditioners or your regular styling products.

-In other words, if you have fine strands or are noticing your hair getting increasingly thinner (or both), it's vital you curate a haircare regime that supports this.
-To that end, in this guide I've reviewed the best products to help boost finer strands, with a view to help give your scalp nourishment, support healthy growth and inject volume.
-(And when you're done here, there are also the best conditioners for fine hair to pair with your new shampoo.)
+If you, too, have fine strands or are noticing your hair getting increasingly thinner (or both), it's vital your haircare regime supports this.
+In the guide ahead, I've reviewed the best products to help boost finer strands, with a view to help give your scalp nourishment, support healthy growth and inject volume – from luxury brands like Kérastase to more affordable options like OGX.
+(When you're done here, I've also reviewed the best conditioners for fine hair to pair with your new shampoo.)

 Best shampoos for fine hair deals